dolthub/docs/content/guides/doltlab/administrator.md

 <h1 id="smtp-implicit-tls">Connect to an SMTP Server with Implicit TLS</h1>

 Starting with DoltLab `v0.4.2`, connections to existing SMTP servers using implicit TLS (on port `465`, for example) are supported.
-To connect using implict TLS, edit the `docker-compose.yaml` included in the DoltLab zip.
+To connect using implicit TLS, edit the `docker-compose.yaml` included in the DoltLab zip.
 Under the `doltlabapi` section, in the `command` block, add the following argument:

 ```yaml
 ...